MangelMaxime/Nacara/docs/nacara/guides/section-menu.md

 ]
 ```

-The `title` front-matter will be used has the text to display in the menu.
+The `title` front-matter will be used as the text to display in the menu.

 ### Link: link to any page